Mark Lindquist has won some of the most significant cases in the state.

 Numerous groups have asked Mark to give presentations on communicating with the media, including the Washington State Bar Association, the Pierce County Tacoma Bar Association, the Washington State Association of Municipal Attorneys, the Washington Association of Prosecuting Attorneys, and other groups.

-Mark is a sought-after public speaker and expert commentator for television and radio on significant cases and legal issues.
+Mark is a sought-after public speaker and commentator for television and radio.
+He comments on Mark Lindquist Law cases, other significant lawsuits, and legal issues.

 Mark Lindquist Law recently filed a lawsuit against Delta Airlines and the perpetrator of a mid-flight sexual assault.
 The story was covered by Newsweek, The New York Post, The Daily Mail in London, KTLA TV in Los Angeles, KIRO TV in Seattle, and numerous other outlets.